ainceborn/PdfBox-Android/README.md

 ==============

 * Currently based on PDFBox v2.0.27

-* Requires API 19 or greater for full functionality
+* Requires API 24 or greater